tmcgilchrist/okra/docs/team-leads-manual.md

 `okra cat` can be used to aggregate weekly engineer or team reports in a single report.
 The tool will attempt to group data by project and objective if these match.

-The code reads data from stdin, aggregates per KR and outputs the result.
+The code reads data from stdin, aggregates per objective and outputs the result.

 If there are unexpected warnings or errors use `okra lint` to identify and fix them.